COMMISSIONING A PET PORTRAIT

 As I work, I try to capture the character and temperament of the sitter and so it is very helpful to helpful to see a extra small variety of pictures of the person/pet which will give me more of an idea of their appearance and personality.
 These can be of a lesser quality than my main resource.

-I do not usually assemble two subjects taken from two different photos on the same page, as this will not produce a portrait of quality due to the difference in tonal values, lighting and colour.
-I would need to have a new photo of the two subjects together.
+I can assemble two subjects taken from two different photos on the same page although this may produce difference in tonal values, lighting and colour on each figure.
+A photo of the two subjects together is preferable.
 If you are considering having two separate ‘companion portraits’ painted I would advise you to send me photos taken at the same time and in the same setting to keep shadows and tonal values consistent

 Working with you the Client

-When the painting nears completion, you will be sent a copy of the image through email which will give you the opportunity to check the likeness and request any adjustments or alterations you may require.
+As the painting progresses, I will email you images to give you a picture of how the work is developing.
+This will give you the opportunity to check the likeness and request any adjustments or alterations you may require.
 This ensures the final piece is exactly how you want it to be.
 Changes could include changing someone’s eye colour slightly, removing shadows, adding a detail to clothing or lightening highlights in the hair.
-I prefer to send an image of the work later on in the painting process due to the fact that I build the image by layering shapes and working loosely then refining details afterwards.
+I build the image by layering shapes and working loosely then refining details afterwards.
 The early stages of the work look very unfinished and do not give an idea of the quality of the final piece.

 PET PORTRAIT PRICES